How to make Word documents accessible

 Making lists accessible in Word

-Add list spacing using the Paragraph tool
+Add spacing between list items using Word’s Paragraph tool

 1. Highlight your list.